-The hypothetical Mars use case was great training for in situ, building because transporting equipment and material is the biggest obstacle to overcome.
-Malott cites a recent study that attached a price tag of $1.2 million to every kilogram (2.2 lb) launched from Earth into space.
+The hypothetical Mars use case was great training for in situ building because transporting equipment and material is the biggest obstacle to overcome.
+Malott cites a recent study that attached a price tag of $1.2 million to every kilogram (2.2 pounds) launched from earth into space.
 “At that price, it’d be upwards of $3 billion to send a house to the moon,” he says.

 Rather than plastic polymers that are used commonly in applications from structural adhesive to waterproofing, Tera will make biopolymers from organic material collected from the surrounding environment, creating an end product entirely at the source.
 So instead of a petrochemical product with hidden costs like chemical pollution and water waste, the similar biopolymer substitute is made by fermenting plant sugars from corn, sugarcane, or beets found on-site to compose the building blocks.

 Its designers made Marsha to be extremely hardy for Mars’s extreme conditions, able to survive freezing temperatures and an almost entirely carbon-dioxide atmosphere.
 Tera doesn’t need to be nearly as robust; Malott says the basalt fibers for Marsha’s polymers had to be high performance, but it’s overkill to apply the same standards on earth.
 Using more earth-relevant materials in the short term, such as crushed rock or fiberglass, will help realize the project’s commercial potential.